Chrystalkey/landtagszusammenfasser/docs/collector_api.md

 "Gesetzesvorhaben" and may be created or removed in the future, making the database system unable to pre-fill all such data.
 This necessitates some mechanism on how to create or update such shared data.
 These requirements are to be derived from this prompt:
 - there must be a way to add another point of data (e.g some Ausschuss was mentioned for the first time, a Schlagwort was used for the first time)
-  - No Shared data point MUST NOT be added twice
+  - Any Shared data point SHOULD NOT be added twice
-  - No New Data point MUST be rejected because it is confused with an existing one
+  - Any New Data point MUST be rejected when it is confused with an existing one
+  - There MUST be a way to merge two data points within the database
-- there must be a way to _reliably_ reference an already created point of data (e.g. how do I know some Ausschuss was mentioned a second time)
+- there must be a way to _reliably_ reference an already created point of data (e.g. how do I know some Ausschuss was mentioned a second time?)

 **From this, I propose that the CUP contains this second "Stage":**
 1. Collector sends the Data with it's knowledge of a new shared data point of which it knows to be shared
    1. this contains either the unique identifier
    2. or enough criteria to identify this entity(e.g. name)